The LifeLift framework empowers you to find + fulfill your purpose!

 Further, we’re empowered to do the works of Jesus.
 The fullness of the Godhead filled Christ (Colossians 2:9).
 We forget, though, that this same fullness fills each of us (Colossians 2:10).

 Jesus told the disciples that the Father sent Him— and that He was sending them in that same way (John 20:21).
-Further, He reminded them that the way in which someone received them was the way they actually received Him— and that was they way they received His Father (Matthew 10:40f).

-After the wilderness temptation He returned in the power of the Spirit (Luke 4:14).
 In the same way, He encouraged His followers to also wait for that Spirit’s power, and then to continue living in the Spirit’s presence (John 16:13).

 Although the Spirit moves into our lives at conversion (1 Corinthians 6:17), bringing about a character transformation, there is an ongoing dimension to the Holy Spirit’s renovation work on our soul.

 The same Spirit that begins nurturing and growing the fruit of the Spirit in our lives also supernatural gifts and empowers us to do more— via the empower of Christ in us— than we could ever do on our own.